0xGiddi/MSDigitalOcean/README.md

-**This project is waaaay out of date and uses old and inefficient methods of installing Windows of DO A new stable and less time consuming method will be release as soon as it's stabel**
+**This project is waaaay out of date and uses old and inefficient methods of installing Windows on DO A new stable and less time consuming method will be release as soon as it's stable**

 # MSDigitalOcean